 Instructions

 • Puree.
-Place 16 ounces fresh strawberries in a blender and pulse until well blended.
+Finely chop 1 cup of fresh strawberries, then place them in a blender and pulse until well blended.

 • Whip.
 Combine 6 Tablespoons butter and 4 ounces cream cheese together in a medium size bowl.
 Mix with an electric mixer until smooth and creamy, about 1 minute.

 • Combine.
-Then add in 3 cups powdered sugar and strawberry puree.
+Add in 3 cups powdered sugar, freeze dried strawberries and strawberry puree.
 Mix until combined.
-Taste and add a pinch of salt or vanilla if needed.
-Add more powdered sugar for a thicker frosting.
+Taste and add a pinch of salt.
+Add more powdered sugar for a thicker frosting, or a teaspoon of cream or vanilla for a thinner frosting.

-• Spread the frosting evenly over top of the cooled cake, cookies or desired dessert.
+• Spread the frosting evenly over top of the cooled cake, or desired dessert.

 Last step: Please leave a comment and rating after you make the recipe.